CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

  - The mind attribute of the character controlling the item is used.
  - The result is also modified by subtracting the "unused direct influence" of the item's controlling character.
  - You _must_ reveal an identical item card in order to make an influence attempt on an item (i.e., you are attempting to convince the controlling character that the item would be more useful to the cause of the free peoples in your hands).
-If the influence check is successful, you may play your card with the character that made the influence check.
+If the influence check is successful, you may play your card with the character that made the influence check. <span id="page38" class="page-number">38</span>

 ## 10 • PLAYING AND DRAWING CARDS